 Hardly any other city in the world has so many historic quarters, magnificent Renaissance buildings and a cathedral that is one of the most beautiful churches in the world.
-And Florence also has the epitome of male beauty: David of Michelangelo.
+And Florence also has the epitome of male beauty: David.

 The metropolis has numerous pretty little alleys that are perfect for exploring.
 The highlight is the Ponte Vecchio, with its rows of jewellery stores.
 In the evenings, the bridge becomes a romantic meeting place for lovers.
 And finally, Florence also represents good food and high quality fashion.
 Bags are still stitched by hand; style is the main priority.

 As yet there is no underground system in Florence, but the ATAF company’s bus network is much in demand.

 Moderate climate with very hot summers and cold, damp winters.

 - Best time to visit

 Spring and autumn; in summer the temperature often rises to above 30 degrees.

 In 1982, Florence’s Old Town was designated a UNESCO World Heritage Site.